-The King Country comprises the Ōtorohanga and Waitomo districts and the northern two-thirds of the Ruapehu district.
-It is not an official region, but a regional identity based within these approximate boundaries has developed.
+The King Country comprises Ōtorohanga and Waitomo districts and the northern two-thirds of Ruapehu district.
+It is not an official region, but a regional identity has developed within these approximate boundaries .

 The King Country is a broad expanse of uplifted sedimentary rock west of the North Island main divide and central volcanic zone.
-It is an area of steep, rolling hills and valleys dissected by rivers and streams, and is part of a larger, geologically similar tract of land that includes inland Whanganui and Taranaki.
+An area of steep, rolling hills and valleys dissected by rivers and streams, it is part of a larger, geologically similar tract of land that includes inland Whanganui and Taranaki.
 Mountain ranges flank the King Country – the greywacke and argillite Hērangi Range in the west and the greywacke and ignimbrite Rangitoto and Hauhungaroa ranges to the east.
 The hills are siltstone, sandstone and mudstone.

 The limestone karst landscape in the centre of the King Country is the region’s most distinctive geological feature.
 Karst landscapes occur when water dissolves carbonate rocks such as limestone, leaving rocky outcrops, sinkholes, and underground caves laden with stalagmites and stalactites.
 The region’s pure limestone, hilly terrain and high rainfall created ideal conditions for karst formation.

 The Māori settlement of Te Kūititanga – later Te Kūiti – was located near the Mangaokewa gorge.
-Te Kūititanga meant ‘the narrowing in’ or ‘the closing in’, which referred to the way the hills closed in when entering the gorge from the north.
+Te Kūititanga meant ‘the narrowing in’ or ‘the closing in’, a reference to the way the hills close in when entering the gorge from the north.

-The most recent changes to land formations in the King Country were due to volcanic activity.
+The most recent changes to land formations in the King Country were caused by volcanic activity.
 Mt Ruapehu was built up by a series of eruptions over the last 200,000 years and is still active.
 At 2,797 metres, Ruapehu’s tallest peak is the highest point of the North Island.